MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settle-yec-after.md

 Before the Awareness feature is enabled, the fiscal year that will go through the year-end close must not have any ledger transactions that are settled across fiscal years.
 Specifically, any transactions posted in the fiscal year for which you're running the year-end close must be unsettled from transactions posted into a different fiscal year.
 The transactions can then be resettled against transactions within the same fiscal year.

-This article describes the steps required to identify, unsettle and resettle the ledger transactions that are cross-year settled.
+This article describes the steps required to identify, unsettle and settle the ledger transactions again that are settled across years.
 For this scenario, fiscal year 2022 has been closed.
 The focus is preparing the ledger settlement transactions well before running the 2023 year-end close.

 ## Example setup